FirestonnneTFM/TFMBot/README.md

 encode them in the file, with the 32 bit and 16 bit integers BOTH encoded as a **little** endian 32 bit integers.
 The string is encoded in ASCII with a byte before to denote the length.
-See the keys.bin.SAMPLE.md file to see an example.
+See the keys.bin.SAMPLE.md file to for an example.

 ### License

 MIT Liscense for all code, provided without warranty.
 See LICENSE file for more details.

-Transformice is probably a trademark owned by Atlier801 SARL.
+Transformice is probably a trademark owned by Atelier801 SARL.